yuanqing/vdx/README.md

 > An intuitive CLI for processing video and audio, powered by FFmpeg.

-- Crop, trim, resize, change the speed, change the frame rate, strip audio, convert between file formats
+- Crop, trim, resize, change the speed, change the frame rate, change the volume, strip audio, convert between file formats
 - Run multiple operations on multiple files concurrently

 ## Installation